CICS110/CICS110.github.io/main/lectures/01-introduction/Jared/index.md

 ### Open that Folder in VSCode

-We need to open that folder in out editor to do stuff in it (you can also make files directly, but I'm not demoing that approach specifically)
+We need to open that folder in our editor to do stuff in it (you can also make files directly, but I'm not demoing that approach specifically)

 Launch VSCode.
-(This of course assumes Python and VSCode are installed)
+(This of course assumes Python and VSCode are installed.)

 Select `File > Open` or `File > Open Folder`, both seem to work.
-This notation means, "within the `File` menu, select `Open`.
+This notation means, "within the `File` menu, select `Open`".

-This menu is likely in the upper left area of the application or you entire screen (depending on your operating system).
+This menu is likely in the upper left area of the application or of your entire screen (depending on your operating system).

 ### Make a File